By Jim Hagerty

 After shooting her boyfriend, the suspect fled on foot.
-Myers pounded on her brother’s door and asked told him to call 911.
+Myers pounded on her brother’s door and told him to call 911.
 When she returned to the SUV, she saw a bleeding Ascher slumped over the steering wheel.
 He was pronounced dead at a local hospital.

 Police executed a search warrant at Pursley’s Ashland Avenue apartment on June 10, 1993.
 There, they recovered a black pullover hoodie, black duffel bag, two pairs of black jeans, black boots, rubber gloves and two 9mm handguns.